|Policy & Guidance|

 NIH appropriated funds and funds in any trust fund to which funds are appropriated in the governing appropriation Act may not be spent for any abortion.
 None of the funds appropriated in the governing appropriation Act, and none of the funds in any trust fund to which funds are appropriated in this Act, shall be expended for health benefits coverage that includes coverage of abortion.
 The term "health benefits coverage" means the package of services covered by a managed care provider or organization pursuant to a contract or other arrangement.

-None of the funds appropriated in the governing appropriation Act for the NIH, shall be used to pay the salary of an individual through a grant or other extramural mechanism at a rate in excess of Executive Level 1.
-Applications and proposals with categorical direct cost budgets reflecting direct salaries of individuals in excess of Executive Level 1 per year will be adjusted in accordance with the legislative salary limitation.
-Current and historical information on the applicable salary cap for each fiscal year is found on the OER Salary Cap Summary webpage.
+None of the funds appropriated in the governing appropriation Act for the NIH (the Act), shall be used to pay the salary of an individual through a grant or other extramural mechanism at a rate in excess of that prescribed in the Act.
+Applications and proposals with categorical direct cost budgets reflecting direct salaries of individuals in excess of the rate prescribed in the Act will be adjusted in accordance with the legislative salary limitation.
+Current and historical information on the applicable salary cap for each fiscal year is on the OER Salary Cap Summary webpage.